einfrog/CCL1/diary.md

 JAN 23rd\
 DONE TODAY:\
 redo CSS for laptop screen size\
-finish and implement rory's sprites\
+finish and implement Rory's sprites\
-implement idle sprites for rory\
+implement idle sprites for Rory\
 reworked background\
 adjust sizes and speed of player, scraps and enemies\
 put inventory and spaceship scrap management on same key\